ircv3/ircv3-specifications/extensions/message-ids.md

 Certain message ID formats could present a length issue if other tags are being used.
 The trade-offs between length and complexity of implementation should be carefully considered when choosing an ID format.

-For instance, a UUID takes up 32 bytes, but has widely available standardised implementations in many languages and no external dependencies.
-Conversely, a custom format can be much shorter, but might depend on an external service, disk I/O, additional state being tracked by the server, or untested proprietary code.
+For instance, a UUID in hex form takes up 32 bytes (or 22 bytes in unpadded base64), and has widely available standardised implementations in many languages and no external dependencies.
+Conversely, a custom format can be much shorter, and might depend on an external service, disk I/O, additional state being tracked by the server, or untested proprietary code.

 If the 512-byte tag limit is only being sparsely used overall, the simpler and longer format might be chosen.
 But if the server's capabilities put messages at a greater risk of reaching the limit, a shorter custom format might be more suitable.